-In addition to raising the payout ratio, Pernod Ricard is further announcing its intention to implement a share buy-back programme for a maximum amount of €1bn.
+In line with a history of de-risking and its long-term strategic objectives, the Trustee of Pernod Ricard's largest pension plan in the UK is actively considering further de-risking options.
+In addition to raising the payout ratio, Pernod Ricard is further announcing its intention to implement a share buy-back programme for a maximum amount of $\notin$ 1bn.
 This programme is due to be implemented over FY20 and FY21 and the shares acquired through this programme are due to be cancelled.